Protagonist Title Fallacy

 - Gilbert and Sullivan operettas:

-- Iolanthe, the actual character of Iolanthe actually doesn't do too many important things.
+- Iolanthe, the character of Iolanthe actually doesn't do too many important things.

 - The Mikado, the eponymous character doesn't appear until well into the second act.